 A Specialist Developer: Pros and Cons

-- A high quality of each completed part of the project.
+- High quality of each completed part of the project.

 - Staying updated with the latest technologies.